Mount Rainier National Park Itinerary (From Locals)

 At 14,410 feet above sea level, Mount Rainier stands far above the surrounding Cascade Mountains.
 It’s so distinct that locals refer to it as “the mountain” and have an unofficial motto: “Live like the mountain is out.”

-We recommend spending between one and five days near the park and suggest erring on the side of more time if you enjoy hiking and scenic drives.
+We recommend spending between one and four days near the park and suggest erring on the side of more time if you enjoy hiking and scenic drives.

 Click below to skip to a section: